aayushmaanhooda/multi-agent-hackathon/backend/multi_agents/README_AGENTS.md

 # Multi-Agent Roster Generation System

+> **📖 For comprehensive architecture documentation, see [ARCHITECTURE.md](./ARCHITECTURE.md)**

 ## Overview

 This system uses a multi-agent architecture to generate and validate work rosters.
-The system consists of **4 specialized agents** coordinated by an **Orchestrator** that manages the workflow and decision-making process.
+The system consists of **5 specialized agents** coordinated by an **Orchestrator** (optional) that manages the workflow and decision-making process.
+The main execution flow is handled by `run_pipeline.py` which runs agents sequentially.

 ## Architecture